 - Let doubts out.
 Abraham expressed his doubts and God wasn’t disappointed or angry.
 In fact, God responded.
 And that’s what we are called to do in Jesus Christ.
 It’s not a problem to have doubts.
 It’s not a problem to question.
 It’s a problem when we don’t voice our doubts to God.
-Abraham believed in God because he was honest with God.
+Abraham believed in God, so he was honest with God.

 - Surrender.
 When Abraham expressed doubts, God reassured him by establishing with him a covenant, an irrevocable contract (Gen. 15: 18-21).
 All the responsibility for the fulfillment of this covenant was with God.
 All Abraham had to do was trust that God would come through.
 In the same way, salvation from sin and death and hell— is all up to Jesus.
 It is not up to us.
 We’re just called to believe it—to believe in Christ as Abraham believed in the Lord.

 So what will you do when life’s circumstances raise doubts?
 Don’t ignore them, confront them.
 Bring them before God.
 He’s not afraid of your doubts.
 You shouldn’t be either.